kmwtechnology/lucille/doc/site/content/en/docs/architecture/components/Connectors/rss_connector.md

   acceptInvalidCert: true
 }
 ```
+You'll notice we're using incremental mode now, with a `refreshIncrement` of 60s and a `runDuration` of 1h.
+This means that every
+item in the feed will be indexed on the initial run, and then Lucille will continue to take in new items that pop up every 60
+seconds for 1 hour total.

-Here's what our documents look like after indexed into OpenSearch:
+Run Lucille again.
+Here's what 3 of our documents look like after being indexed into OpenSearch:

 ```
 GET /rss-index/_search